 Overall renewable energy share (RES)

 This graph shows the growth in renewable energy as a share of GFC.
-Renewable electricity accounted for over 60% of renewable energy used in 2017.
+Renewable electricity accounted for two thirds (66%) of renewable energy used in 2018.

 Renewable energy share in electricity (RES-E)